Making the UK greener, one house at a time

 UK vs Europe

-Using data from the International Monetary Fund, the following table compares key cost of living data between the UK and the European average (25 countries).
+The following table uses data from the International Monetary Fund.
+It compares key cost of living data between the UK and the European average (25 countries).

 Difference in cost of living between the UK and Europe